Foreign travel mistakes are easy to make and most travelers do just that.

 Locking your luggage isn’t a solution, since in the short run, just having a bag misplaced can cause as many problems as having things stolen.

 If you don’t know for a fact that your dollars will be accepted, get a small amount of foreign currency.
-At least this will mean you can get a snack, cab ride, or make a small purchase at, say, a drugstore, if an ATM is not readily available.
-A few dollars worths of local currency can be a lifesaver until you arrive at your hotel.
+At least this will mean you can get a snack, cab ride, or make a small purchase at, say, a drugstore if an ATM is not readily available.
+A few dollars worth of local currency can be a lifesaver until you arrive at your hotel.

 4. If you’re in a country that doesn’t use a Western alphabet, not having your hotel name written on a card or a piece of paper.
 English may be one of the most common languages in the world, but that won’t help if you find a taxi driver who doesn’t speak it, or if you just get lost and need directions back to your hotel.

-5. Make sure itinerary dates match.
+5. Make sure the itinerary dates match.
 On an itinerary where you have done air and hotels separately, spend a couple minutes making sure the dates match.
 Especially where overnight flights are involved.
-It’s bad enough to arrive at a hotel a day earlier than your reservation, it’s much worse to arrive a day late.
+While it’s bad enough to arrive at a hotel a day earlier than your reservation, it’s much worse to arrive a day late.

 Add your foreign travel mistakes to our comments

-No doubt Consumer Traveler readers can add a lot to the mistake list, so consider helping your fellow travelers by adding them in comments.
+No doubt Travelers United readers can add a lot to the mistake list, so consider helping your fellow travelers by adding them in comments.
 (And you don’t even have to add whether or not you personally have made them.)

 • WiFi security anywhere in the world (even at Starbucks, McDonald’s, or around the corner from home).